mdcdi1315/MP.DN-WINDOWS/Abstractions/Docs/Serialization/ser-generalprocess.md

 [`SerializationConstraintAttribute`](../../MP/Serialization/SerializationConstraintAttribute.cs) class.

 > [!NOTE]
-The constraint subsystem does not check other embedded class fields nor the array itself and/or it's elements due to their complexity.
+The constraint subsystem does not check other embedded class fields due to their complexity. <br />
-However, constraints on the fields of the embedded class instance are applied as usual.
+However, constraints on the fields of the embedded class instance are applied as usual. <br />
+When testing a field for constraints and it's backing type is an array, the entire array object is instead passed to the constraint.

 Finally, all the data retrieval and writing is done through `System.IO.Stream` instances - allowing full flexibility to how you wish to store the data as.